 Album: “A Hard Day’s Night” (7/10/64):

-“Can’t Buy Me Love”, “You Can’t Do That”, “A Hard Day’s Night”, “Things We Said Today”, were all available on 45’s.
-But, wait!
-Parlophone couldn’t help themselves…
+“Can’t Buy Me Love”, “You Can’t Do That” were already available on 45.

 EP’s pulled from LP:

-“Extracts From the Film ‘A Hard Day’s Night'” (11/6/64): “I Should Have Known Better”, “If I Fell”, “Tell Me Why”, “And I Love Her”
+“Extracts From the Film ‘A Hard Day’s Night'” (11/4/64): “I Should Have Known Better”, “If I Fell”, “Tell Me Why”, “And I Love Her”.

-“Extracts From The Album ‘A Hard Day’s Night'” (11/6/64 or late December, 1964): “Anytime At All”, “I’ll Cry Instead”, “Things We Said Today”, “When I Get Home”
+“Extracts From The Album ‘A Hard Day’s Night'” (11/6/64 or late December, 1964): “Anytime At All”, “I’ll Cry Instead”, “Things We Said Today”, “When I Get Home”.

 With the release of this EP, that song was issued in the UK for the THIRD TIME within FIVE MONTHS!

 Are you kidding me? 😳

 “Sure!
 We said no singles on albums, and, out of three LP’s, we’ve already screwed up twice!

 If poorer fans followed suit, and bought only the singles and extended singles, they’d wind up spending more than it would’ve cost for all three Beatles LP’s they supposedly couldn’t afford.
-Nice!

 Great marketing there, EMI/Parlophone!
 Of course, this is not greed.
 How could anyone suggest such a thing?
 Obviously, it’s a conspiracy conjured up by Capitol Records.
-Obviously!